jdelkins/pia-tools/README.md

 There are a couple of ways to use a VPN.
 One way is to set it up on your workstation, laptop, or mobile device, so that your traffic is encrypted on your device, through your LAN and then the internet to the VPN service provider.
-This is "end to edge" encryption, and is the best protection a VPN can provide.
+This is "end-to-end" encryption, and is the best protection a VPN can provide.
 For most users, this is easy and affords plenty of protection, and for that [PIA][] has nice desktop and mobile apps that are simple to use, but do require installing them and setting them up.
-PIA are putting out apps for more and more devices, but, unfortunately, they can't keep up with all the IoT devices, smart home hubs, smart TVs, etc. As a result, we have to live with some unencrypted traffic, and this segment is growing very fast in terms of number of devices and
+PIA is putting out apps for more and more devices, but, unfortunately, they can't keep up with all the IoT devices, smart home hubs, smart TVs, etc. As a result, we have to live with some unencrypted traffic, and this segment is growing very fast in terms of number of devices and